Landmark Clarion building destroyed in Easter fire

 There were no reported injuries as a result of the fire.

-The Community Learning Workshop was one office that also operated in the building, but the workshop will reopen for business at 3 p.m.
-Monday, April 17.
+The Community Learning Workshop was one office that also operated in the building, but the workshop will reopen for business on Monday, April 17, at 3 p.m.

 Clarion County Commissioner Ted Tharan’s great-great-grandfather, Phillip Frederick Kribbs, owned many buildings in Clarion Borough in the late 1800s, including the large building that housed Bob’s Subs and other businesses.
 P.F.
 Kribbs also built a similar building in Knox, now owned by Bill Henry.